canonical/microk8s/docs/working.md

     spec:
       containers:
       - name: nginx
-        image: mynginx:latest
+        image: mynginx:local
         ports:
         - containerPort: 80
 ```

-We reference the image with `image: mynginx:latest`.
+We reference the image with `image: mynginx:local`.
 Kubernetes will behave as though
 there is an image in docker.io (the Dockerhub registry) for which it already has a cached
 copy.
 This process can be repeated any time changes are made to the image.
+Note that
+containerd will not cache images with the `latest` tag so make sure you avoid it.

 ## Working with public registries

-After building an image with `docker build . -t mynginx:latest`, it can be pushed to one of
+After building an image with `docker build . -t mynginx:local`, it can be pushed to one of
 the mainstream public registries.
 You will need to create an account and register a
 username.
 For this example we created an account with [https://hub.docker.com/]()  and
 we log in as `kjackal`.